Man Made

 Anthony Burridge, Bernie Trinne, Darren Mccallum, Darryl Butler, David McMicken, David Taylor, Glenn Bernardin, John Sullivan and Mark Bunnett.

-This work focusses on the aging male, starting at mid-life, through mature adulthood, and on to late adulthood.
-From a time of personal contemplation, or of wanting to give back, dad dancing and messages from our youth that survive into our aging, and then the rich wisdom that remains once memoires of our past have completed their job of shaping our future; attempting to avoid past mistakes, if only we could remember them.
+This work focuses on the aging male, starting at mid-life, through mature adulthood, and on to late adulthood.
+From a time of personal contemplation, or of wanting to give back, dad dancing and messages from our youth that survive into our aging, and then the rich wisdom that remains once memories of our past have completed their job of shaping our future; attempting to avoid past mistakes, if only we could remember them.
 As questions of ‘forgettory’ arise the experience of memory changes.
 What is remembered and what is actually performed in the present moment through a thinking body that also forgets?

 Choreography and Music: David McMicken.
 (Additional sound recordings: Hold your Hand Out You Naughty Boy (1913) written and composed by C. W. Murphy and David Worton and sung by popular Australian vaudeville performer Florrie Forde.
-Also some early sound recordings of Conan Doyle - 1930, Spoken English by Bernard Shaw 1927, and Mahatma Gandhi’si Spiritual Message to the world 1931.)
+Also some early sound recordings of Conan Doyle - 1930, Spoken English by Bernard Shaw 1927, and Mahatma Gandhi’si Spiritual Message to the World 1931.)

 Solo